Partnership Brain Partner Fit Evaluation Framework

 Good Partner Signals

-Strong partners usually show:
+Strong partners show:

 • complementary offer